sunfounder/SunFounder_Super_Kit_V3.0_for_Raspberry_Pi/docs/source/Lesson_1_blinking_led.rst

     command “./” indicates the current directory.
 The whole command is to run the *01_blinkLed* in the current directory.

-    If it does not work after running, please refer to :ref:`C code is not working?`
+    If it does not work after running, or there is an error prompt: \"wiringPi.h: No such file or directory\", please refer to :ref:`C code is not working?`.

 .. image:: media/image104.png
     :align: center